A 4 bedroom holiday haven tucked away within earshot of the surf at the northern inlet end of Narrawallee.

 They are set on a secluded, large flat lawned block, accessed via a shared driveway.
 View our map and zoom in as required.
 It is only 200m to the calm waters of Narrawallee Inlet and an easy, level 400m stroll to the northern end of Narrawallee Beach.

 With everything on ground level no stairs, The Retreat is very family-friendly, with plenty of space to spread out and relax so it easily caters for 2 families.
-It's 2 bathrooms are, however, not wheelchair accessible.
 The verandah-posts are spaced just right for hammocks, whilst the yard is large enough to play most games, from badminton to boules

 The main building sleeps 8 in 4 bedrooms - 2 queens and 2 x 2 singles.
 No need to cram the kids into double bunks here